Rational homotopy theory of automorphisms of manifolds: Automorphisms of highly connected manifolds

 \begin{corollary} The rational cohomology groups of $B\aut_\partial(N)$ are finite dimensional in each degree. \end{corollary}

 \begin{proof} Let $X = B\aut_\partial(N)$.
-The graded Lie algebra $\Der_\omega^+ \LL(H^\QQ)$ is finite dimensional in each degree, so by Theorem \ref{thm:main aut}, the rational homotopy groups of $\cX$ are finite dimensional in each degree.
+The graded Lie algebra $\Der_\omega^+ \LL(H^\QQ[d-1])$ is finite dimensional in each degree, so the rational homotopy groups of $\cX$ are finite dimensional in each degree.
 Hence, the same is true of the rational cohomology groups of $\cX$.
-The fundamental group $\pi_1(X)$ is arithmetic, so the cohomology $\HH^p(\pi_1(X);V)$ in any finite dimensional representation $V$ is finite dimensional, see Theorem \ref{thm:arithmetic groups}.
+As pointed out in Remark \ref{rem:arithmetic}, the group $\pi_1(X)$ maps onto an arithmetic group with finite kernel.
+A spectral sequence argument together with a certain finiteness property of the cohomology of arithmetic groups (see Theorem \ref{thm:arithmetic groups}) then shows that the cohomology $\HH^p(\pi_1(X);V)$, with coefficients in any finite dimensional representation $V$, is finite dimensional.
 Thus, in the universal cover spectral sequence,

 each term $E_2^{p,q}$ is finite dimensional.
 It follows that $\HH^k(X;\QQ)$ is finite dimensional for every $k$. \end{proof}